Hotel Review: Bernardus Lodge & Spa

 👀 Nearby attractions: Santa Lucia wineries, Carmel-by-the-Sea, Monterey Bay Aquarium, Point Lobos Nature Preserve (for coastal hiking), and the Carmel Mission, to name just a few.

-❤️🔥 My heartthrobs: The snacks in the mini-bar for impromptu happy hours in our bathrobes; the spa amenities available to guests; the gorgeous bathrooms.
+❤️🔥 My heartthrobs: The snacks in the mini-bar for impromptu happy hours in our bathrobes; the spa amenities available to guests; the gorgeous bathroom and soaking tub.